Table of Contents

 To activate a character or support card, a player exhausts that card and rolls all of its dice.
-Any of its dice already in the pool are not rerolled.
 These dice are now in that player’s dice pool, and that player can take an action on a future turn to resolve their symbols.
 Characters always roll their character dice and their upgrade dice (from attached upgrades) when activated.
 Supports roll their own die into the dice pool when activated.
 Supports without a die cannot be activated.

 - All of the dice associated with a character (its character and upgrade dice) must be rolled when that character is activated.
 A player cannot pick and choose which dice to roll.

 - An exhausted character or support cannot be activated.

 Each side of a die may have a symbol on it (see Dice symbols).
 A player may resolve one or more dice in their pool that have the same symbol, one at a time (unless adding a modified die, then the dice are resolved simultaneously).
 To resolve a die, a player must pay any costs and carry out the effect represented by the symbol on that die.
 Then they return it to the card that it came from.